 There are also those whom we label problem or high maintenance employees.
 Although a minority, they are known to cause significant, ongoing problems mainly because of their negative attitudes and inappropriate behaviors.
 This type of employee offers countless reasons why they are not able to get the job done.
 When asked or directed to do something, many become argumentative, even defiant.
 They complain a lot, resist change, and point the finger at others when mistakes are made.
 This type of employee also spends much time badmouthing the company and bashing management.

 High maintenance employees are the most difficult and challenging ones to deal with and largely contribute to a manager’s frustration and stress level, so the question is, how can we help high maintenance employees turn themselves in low maintenance ones?

-The first step is to find out and understand the reason(s) why some employees don’t do what they are supposed to do.
-Managers first need to focus their attention on identifying the reason(s) for such behaviors.
-Secondly, managers need to work with the employee to eliminate the reason(s).
-When the root of any problem is identified, then eliminated, the symptoms go away.
-This process takes time, patience, and the use of effective people management skills.
+The first step is to identify and understand the reason(s) why some employees don’t do what they are supposed to do.
+Managers first need to focus their attention on identifying the reason(s) for such lack of performance and negative behaviors.
+Secondly, managers need to work with the employee to remove the reason(s).
+When the root of any problem is identified then eliminated, the symptoms go away.
+This process takes time, patience, and the use of strategic and effective communication skills.

 Let’s take a look at the following example….

 Many years ago, I worked as a production supervisor at a manufacturing company.
 I was lucky to have such a good team, considering I inherited the department following the sudden resignation of my predecessor.
-Folks in my new department were, for the most part, doing a great job.
+Folks in my new department were, for the most part, performing to expectations.

 I had only been at my job for 6 weeks or so and felt somewhat nervous about addressing this issue with the employee but I felt it was my obligation to do so.